Rhoxio/animal_farm/README.md

 The idea is to add some crazy stuff that requires composition, advanced tests, error handling, and maybe API responses.

-1. Model Setups and Clean Interfaces
+1. Modeling
-2. Testing tips and tricks
+2. Interfaces
 3. Composition
-4. Error handling
+4. Testing and Shared Contexts
-5. API design
+5.

 ## Branch Intent